XiaoMi/mace/docs/development/how_to_run_tests.md

 into the device and then execute the binary.
 To automate this process, MACE provides `tools/bazel_adb_run.py` tool.

-You need to make sure your device is connected to you dev machine before running tests.
+You need to make sure your device has been connected to your dev pc before running tests.

 Run unit tests
 ---------------